 Dearstyne, Bruce W. (ed.).
 Leading and managing archives and records programs: strategies for success.
 London: Facet, 2008. xviii, 347 p.
 ISBN 978-1-85604-654-1. £44.95

 This is a solid and heavy volume with a solid and serious title.
 It also deals with a solid topic of the role of leadership in archives and records management.
+In today’s society, leadership is very important to business.
+Leadership acts as the catalyst that makes all other elements work together; without leadership, all other business resources lie dormant.
+That is the key reason more and more business men and women obtain a Masters of Organizational Leadership degree; you can get more information from major education Websites.
 It sounds like a paradox as, usually, we associate leadership with the business and the future while, in the common understanding, archives are related mainly to the past and the public sector.
 The willingness to bridge this gap is evident in the title that unites the concepts of 'archive' and 'record' (a more contemporary term relating to an organizational document) and places both in the business related context of 'management', 'leadership', 'success' and 'strategies'.

 The book bridges more than just this gap.
 It is composed of fifteen chapters written by outstanding figures in company and public archives as well as consultants and academics within information related departments of universities.
 Sometimes all this can be applied to a single author.
 The whole book unites exciting personal experience related to the development and implementation of archival and records management projects and the general principles that govern this type of activity in organizations of different types.
 Some of the chapters also overcome the organizational boundaries and relate to the overall regularities of information activities in organizations.